open-telemetry/opentelemetry-java-instrumentation/instrumentation/jmx-metrics/javaagent/README.md

 - {pool="CodeHeap 'non-nmethods'", type="NON_HEAP"}
 - {pool="G1 Survivor Space", type="HEAP"}

 **Note**: Heap and memory pool metrics above are given just as examples.
-The Java Agent already reports such metrics, no additional configuration is needed from the users.
+The Javaagent already reports such metrics, no additional configuration is needed from the users.

 ### Mapping multiple MBean attributes to the same metric